 Make sensible investment decisions becomes harder and harder in today’s age, the financial predators no longer need to hide things from you, they just overwhelm you with facts, so you don’t know what is important and what is not. – Ivan Guan

 Naturally, very few of us are prepared for investment nor to have the luxury to start our retirement fund with a big bang.
-To make it worse, the modern world posts challenges to all of us and makes traditional way of savings hardly work.
+To make it worse, the modern world poses challenges to all of us and makes the traditional way of savings hardly work.

-- Interest rate is too low to generate any meaning return to combat inflation
+- The interest rate is too low to generate any meaning return to combat inflation

 - Too many investment options and too much information for us to get started